Sales Strategy

 And they only work 8 hours a day, 5 days a week.
 Leads coming in at 11pm on a Saturday?
 They wait until Monday.
 Your competitor with AI-powered qualification responds in seconds.

-The hidden killer: average SDR tenure is 14 months before they promote out, burn out, or leave.
-That means you're constantly in hiring and training cycles - paying to ramp new people who won't hit full productivity for 3 months.
+The hidden killer: Bridge Group's 2025 research puts average SDR tenure at 1.9 years - approximately 22 months.
+That means you're constantly in hiring and training cycles - paying to ramp new people who won't hit full productivity for 3-4 months.
+And when they leave, replacing one SDR costs an estimated $115,000 in recruiting, training, and lost productivity (Rain Group).

 What SDRs Actually Spend Time On

-Research shows SDRs spend only 35% of their time on actual selling activities.
-The other 65% goes to research and list building, manual data entry, writing and sending initial outreach, following up with non-responders, qualifying tire-kickers, and scheduling.
+According to Salesforce's State of Sales (7th Edition, 2025), SDRs spend only 40% of their time on actual selling activities.
+The other 60% goes to research and list building, manual data entry, writing and sending initial outreach, following up with non-responders, qualifying tire-kickers, and scheduling.
 The insight here is critical: most of this is repetitive pattern-matching - exactly what AI excels at.

 Your SDRs didn't sign up to spend their days copying data between systems and sending the same follow-up emails.
 They signed up to sell.
 AI can handle the grunt work and let them focus on what they're actually good at.